 The above example makes use of a premade player from the Asset Library.
 To make it work nicely with the game camera, a Multiplayer Control node was added to its logic.
 This node is also needed for assigning game objects only to specific players.

-The MP Info node detects when players join and leave the game session.
+The MP Events node detects when players join and leave the game session.
 It sends out a Player Index, which refers to the order in which players join the game.
 The index of the first player is 0.
 The first joined player is also the host of the game session.

 The player index is passed with a link to the MP Player Spawner node, and the same link executes the spawner.
 As a result, a new player character is spawned every time a player joins.
 The player index ensures that the game as accurate information on who should control each player character.
 The MP Player Spawner node is only used for spawning characters or other objects that the players control.